sjmcpherson/Front-End-Developer-Learnings/README.md

 </datalist></code></pre>
 <li>&lt;figure&gt; used to markup illustrations, graphs and images used with &lt;figurecaption&gt;</li>
 <li>&lt;video autoplay controls&gt;&lt;/video&gt;</li>
+<li>Progressive vs Baseline JPEGs -  A Progressive jpeg is a series of scans of increasing quality, a Baseline jpeg is a single full resolution scan, Progressive JPEGs load faster on IE9, Chrome & Firefox but use more CPU. http://calendar.perfplanet.com/2012/progressive-jpegs-a-new-best-practice/</li>
 </ul>

 <h2>CSS Coding & Performance Tips</h2>